USM Huskies know that research skills are essential to academic success.

 What is information literacy?
 "Information literacy is a set of abilities requiring individuals to recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information," (ACRL).

 While Google or Wikipedia may seem like a fast, easy way to find books and articles for class assignments, they are not.
-Access to the full-text, peer-reviewed articles and other scholarly materials required by your instructors are easily access through the USM Libraries website.
+Access to the full-text, peer-reviewed articles and other scholarly materials required by your instructors are easily accessed through the USM Libraries website.

 The information provided on this site will provide you with a basic explanation of how to access such resources and it should make your college research experience easier and more productive.